 There is a reason that New Zealand is known the world over, and that reason is the lush, alpine landscapes, complete with volcanoes, hills, valleys, mountains, and much more.
 This island nation has a few different extremes in terms of geography, which is what makes it a prime spot for mountain biking.
-Perhaps more than any other island nation in the Pacific, New Zealand is amazing for MTB, but what exactly is it like to mountain bike in New Zealand?
+Perhaps more than any other island nation in the Pacific, New Zealand mountain biking is amazing, but what exactly is it like to mountain bike in New Zealand?

 New Zealand can best be described as northern and southern regions, and each region presents new challenges and scenic wonders for mountain bike riders.
 The north features many volcanoes and geothermal landscapes for rough riding, while the south is more tropical and alpine, which makes it great for trail riding.

-In this guide, we are going to explore everything there is to know about mountain biking in New Zealand.
+In this guide, we are going to explore everything there is to know about New Zealand mountain biking.
 From the epic downhill adventures you will find in Queenstown to the majestic sights and sounds you will see and hear while riding through the Redwoods, New Zealand is also one of the most scenic nations on Earth, in addition to having great MTB trails.
-Read on to find out more about mountain bike riding in New Zealand.
+Read on to find out more about New Zealand mountain biking.

 Apart from it’s pristine beauty and diverse landscapes, New Zealand is perfect for MTB.
 For cyclists, the land of the long white cloud offers a utopian playground with options for all styles of riding and ability.

-Mountain biking in New Zealand is quite simply phenomenal, with remote and challenging offerings bathed in superior surroundings and coupled with exhilarating, heart in the mouth, adrenalin-pumping riding around every corner.
+New Zealand mountain biking is quite simply phenomenal, with remote and challenging offerings bathed in superior surroundings and coupled with exhilarating, heart in the mouth, adrenalin-pumping riding around every corner.
 The NZ Great Rides network details extraordinary, mostly off-road, cycling trails throughout this wholesomely raw landscape.

 With so many options to choose from, it can be overwhelming deciding where to start.
 New Zealand is predominantly divided between the northern and southern regions in terms of geographic variations, and therefore, it is really just a matter of personal preference when determining what landscape you want to try out first.

-New Zealand’s mountain bike trails can be experienced in bite-sized chunks and many of the areas listed in this guide would suit a short trip.
+New Zealand mountain biking trails can be experienced in bite-sized chunks and many of the areas listed in this guide would suit a short trip.
 For those lucky enough to have more time, go the whole distance and forgo the difficulties of choosing from this array of awesomeness; you can discover a myriad of epic MTB tours of longer lengths throughout the entire country.

 Let’s take a closer look at each of the most popular trails and parks.